PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 3. `PatchSpec` selects a finite code region, boundaries, orientation, defects, and logical-interface faces. `SurfacePatch` is the surface-code realization of this layer and exposes a stable two-dimensional data-qubit view.
-4. `PhysicalLayout` maps the abstract data qubits onto target sites and adds implementation resources such as measurement ancillas, flag qubits, buses, routing workspace, and classical-control endpoints.
+4. `ProtocolLayout` adds the implementation resources needed around the code, such as measurement ancillas, flag qubits, buses, routing workspace, and classical-control endpoints.
+It may remain relative or be refined into a target-specific `PhysicalLayout`.
-5. `SpaceTimeVolume` extends a physical or still-partially-abstract layout through time with preparation, interaction, measurement, reset, idle, and feedback events.
+5. `SpaceTimeRealization` describes the selected implementation through time with preparation, interaction, measurement, reset, idle, and feedback events.
+It can be inspected as an abstract `SpaceTimeShape` or as a detailed physical circuit embedded in space and time.

 The first three layers describe what code block exists; the latter two describe how a selected QEC instruction is realized.
 In particular, syndrome ancillas